dlcs/iiif-presentation/docs/rfcs/0003-etag-changes.md

 based on the [API scratchpad tests](https://github.com/dlcs/iiif-presentation-tests/blob/04213f185bf4fb370855e7e37be27ee4587234bf/tests/apiscratch/t0071-update-managed-asset-manifest.spec.ts#L60-L62) shows that editable resources (i.e.: PUT/POST) should not respond with Etags and instead would require a GET to retrieve the Etag.
 This would have implications on the automated tests.

 The presentation API [sends Cache-Control: no-cache](https://github.com/dlcs/iiif-presentation/issues/140) headers to stop clients from caching values and then serving old Etags.
 As it stands, this shouldn't have an impact on how the Etags work, due to how Cloudfront caches with the `no-cache` header.
 Essentially, if the `Minimum TTL` is larger than 0, the `no-cache` header will not be respected, and instead cached for the `Minimum TTL` value.
 Details [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html).

-**NOTE:** the dev environment currently has a `Minimum TTL` of 0, meaning nothing would be cached, it might be worth increasing this value.

 Storage collections would need to change the id whenever a child collection is added - a child collection would cause parent etag to update massive amounts of collections would be slow to update a storage collection